VPN Troubleshooting

 • Where is your home router located in your home, is it sitting next to an adjacent exterior wall?
 If so you might want to consider moving to a more central location so you can get a more even coverage throughout the home.

 • How far away are you from the router?
-Can you move closer or even hardwire in with a Ethernet cord to see if you can get a better connection?
+Can you move closer or even hard wire in with an Ethernet cord to see if you can get a better connection?

 • Is the router near a TV or microwave oven?
 These can cause interference with the connection on devices.